ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

 releases as well as the most recent supported regular release.

-Since ubuntu-advantage-tools is the primary mechanism for obtaining Ubuntu Advantage support services on cloud-images (AWS, Azure, GCP), verification is required on applicable cloud platforms, Ubuntu Pro images, lxc containers and kvm images.
+Since ubuntu-advantage-tools is the primary mechanism for obtaining Ubuntu Pro support services on cloud-images (AWS, Azure, GCP), verification is required on applicable cloud platforms, Ubuntu Pro images, lxc containers and KVM images.

 Therefore, the following types of changes are allowed as long as the processes outlined below are followed: